The Division of School Improvement, formerly known as the Program Monitoring

 - the system with the highest level of intervention

-An LEA must develop or update a targeted improvement plan in response to an on-site review and other data reviews, based upon findings from all data analysis and needs assessment activities.
+A district must develop or update a targeted improvement plan in response to an on-site review and other data reviews, based upon findings from all data analysis and needs assessment activities.
 Findings of noncompliance must be presented to the board of trustees or governing board for discussion and action.
 Under the requirements of Texas Education Code §7.028(b), the board of trustees of a school district or the governing body of an open-enrollment charter school has primary responsibility for ensuring that the district or school complies with all applicable requirements of state educational programs, including NCLB programs.

 The authority to conduct on-site reviews is found in: